 For the majority of us, certain odors allow us to determine when we should not consume particular foods anymore.
 The more pungent the odor, the more likely it is that the foods have gone bad.
 Unfortunately for migraine sufferers, it is not that easy.
 For us, the buildup of tyramine is one of the major triggers of migraine headaches.

 In this article, I describe easy ways to identify high levels of tyramine in a few every day fruits and vegetables.

 If you suffer from migraine headaches like I do, you always have to make sure that your fruits and vegetables are fresh.
 There are plenty of ways to spot aging foods that contain higher levels of tyramine.
+Before you do, a good starting point can be NHF’s low-tyramine foods list.
 By being able to do so, you guarantee that you will experience fewer migraine headaches as a result of the foods that you consume.